-As is common throughout Latin America, machismo attitudes (see p.
-1 of Sex and Gender) are widespread, with men sometimes making derogatory and suggestive comments about women, particularly foreign nationals, to their male friends or directly to women.
+As is common throughout Latin America, machismo attitudes (see Sex and Gender) are widespread, with men sometimes making derogatory and suggestive comments about women, particularly foreign nationals, to their male friends or directly to women.
 Foreign nationals should avoid participating in such commentary.